Housing advocates say too many Utahns don’t know about rent relief program

 But housing advocates worry too many people don’t even know it exists.

 The statewide program, which is known as “renter refund,” basically gives a refund to certain people who rent.
-The program is open to seniors 66 or older, unmarried widows, or widowers of any age who earn $40,850 or less.
+The program is open to seniors 66 or older, and unmarried widows or widowers of any age, who earn $40,850 or less.

 According to Jerry Schmidt, former caseworker and renter refund advocate, more than 2,800 Utahns received it last year, which was an increase from the year before.